reduxjs/reselect/README.md

 `defaultMemoize` memoizes the function passed in the func parameter.

-`defaultMemoize` is the memoize function used by `createSelector` and has been designed to work with immutable data.
+`defaultMemoize` is the memoize function used by `createSelector`.
+It is designed to work with immutable data.

 `defaultMemoize` has a cache size of 1.
 This means it always recalculates when an argument changes, as it only stores the result for preceding value of the argument.